UW students get a lesson in homelessness with Tent City 3

 The temperature hovered near freezing, with a brisk wind blowing from the west.
 Most of the campers huddled in their tents, pitched in the UW parking lot that will be their home for the next three months.
 The camp was almost completely silent — it was impossible to know which tents were inhabited and which were empty.

-Yet as Thetford and her students passed, a hand poked out of an opening in one tent, and a women’s voice from inside said: “Socks are always good.
+Yet as Thetford and her students passed, a hand poked out of an opening in one tent, and a woman’s voice from inside said: “Socks are always good.
 Thank you.”

 The next stop was the food tent, where Chris Pitre, a student studying to be a physician assistant, chatted with Jeff Bainter, a restaurant cook and Tent City camper.
 Did he have any medical issues?